osonus/oson/UserGuide.md

 ```

 The fieldVisibility(), setterVisibility(), and getterVisibility() values of annotations com.fasterxml.jackson.annotation.JsonAutoDetect and org.codehaus.jackson.annotate.JsonAutoDetect are processed into useField and useAttribute.

+In a general sense, any Java method that takes no arguments and returns some value is considered to be a get method, and any method that takes one argument is considered to be a set method, excluding constructors.
+Oson allows you to specify if you are only interested in the ones that start with either "get" or "set", by calling oson.setGetOnly(true), which defaults to false.

 ### <a name="TOC-Serialize-Use-Json-Serializer-Method"></a>Use a Json serializer Method